dabeaz-course/practical-python/Notes/02_Working_with_data/03_Formatting.md

 ## Exercises

-In the previous exercise, you wrote a program called `report.py` that computed the gain/loss of a stock portfolio.
+In Exercise 2.7, you wrote a program called `report.py` that computed the gain/loss of a stock portfolio.
 In this exercise, you're going to modify it to produce a table like this:

 ```code